mrbiotech/disintegrator/README.md

 - [X] Re-theme Spectre.CSS buttons
 - [X] Show color value deltas from first color in cards
 - [x] Put color calculations in a grid so they're more readable
+- [X] Enable clicking card header to toggle display of picker
 - [ ] Enable dynamic numbers of palette widgets
     - Might use React for this
 - [ ] Enable selection of focus color